The Tramways of Costa Rica:

 Jesús Mata Gamboa.
 Monografía de Cartago.
 Cartago, 1999.
 Briefest mention of the tramway project on p.
 102. Otherwise, this 802-page town history totally ignores the subject.
 Hundreds of nicely printed photographs, but not one of them shows a tram.

 Sandy [Orlando Sandí Peña].
 Viajando sobre rieles en Costa Rica: El Tranvía.
 San José, n.d. .
 Delightful 112-page book about the San José tramway written by a local author.
 Maps and photographs.

 "Añorados rieles" in La Nación Digital Revista Dominical (San José), 4 de junio de 2000.
 Superb article about the Sandy book above.
 Excellent synopsis of tramways development in San José.

 Forum on Tren Eléctrico Metropolitano project ("TREM").
 Discussion, nice maps.

-In addition to the authors and photographers noted above, I would like to express my gratitude to tramway specialist Harold E. Cox of Wilkes-Barre for his information about the elusive rolling stock of Cartago and San José.
+In addition to the authors and photographers noted above, I would like to express my gratitude to Max Espinoza of San José and tramway specialist Harold E. Cox of Wilkes-Barre for their invaluable assistance in the preparation of this page.

 See my index of